Escalating a script in the Moderate (Legacy) screen

 3. Escalate the script

 NOTE: You can also escalate scripts in the View Responses Script dialog.
-For more information, read Moderating a script in the Moderate screen.
+For more information, read Moderating a script in the Moderate (Legacy) screen.

 You can see an escalation history for the script in the Escalation dialog.